 Best Ranger Beads for Pace Counting

 Navigation skills are easy to learn but hard to master.
 Once you’ve figured out map reading and how to use a compass, a common technique to determine the distance you travel is pace counting.
 Ranger beads, or pace counting beads, are simply an abacus on a string that lets you count to very large numbers based on how many strides you take.
-They are simple tools to use and are easy to figure out with a little practice.
-There is a slew of brands and options to choose from when it comes to pace counting beads.
+They are simple tools and easy to figure out with a little practice.
+There are many brands and options to choose from when it comes to pace-counting beads.

 This is where we come in.
 We’ve researched the best ranger beads, tested each of them, and now the results are in: the overall best, a budget option, and an upgrade option.
 If you need to keep track of your position based on your pace count, one of our suggestions is up to the task.